 - Epidermis.
 A single layer of flattened cells at the surface.
-When first formed, epidermal cells have extensions — the root hairs — which greatly increase the surface area available for the uptake of nutrients from the soil.
+When first formed, epidermal cells have extensions — the root hairs — which greatly increase the surface area available for the uptake of water and nutrients from the soil.
 The photo below shows the root hairs in the region of differentiation of a germinating radish seed.

 - Cortex.
 A band of parenchyma cells that develops beneath the epidermis.
 It stores food.
 Its inner surface is bounded by a single layer of cells, the

 - Pericycle — the outer boundary of the stele.
 Secondary roots branch from it.